jina-ai/finetuner/docs/index.md

    ```bash
    pip install finetuner
    ```
-2. In this example, we want to tune the 32-dim embedding vectors from a 2-layer MLP on the Fashion-MNIST data.
-Let's write a model with any of the following framework:
+2. In this example, we want to tune the 32-dim embedding vectors from a 2-layer MLP on the Fashion-MNIST dataset.
+Let's write a model with any of the following frameworks:
    ````{tab} PyTorch

    ```python